 This is the age of the Mini-Monarchists; of rule by the faction of “Little Hitlers.”
-Their accoutrements are not uniforms and stark symbols, but cap & gown, press passes, Twitter flutters, and union cards.
+Their accouterments are not uniforms and stark symbols, but cap & gown, press passes, Twitter BlueCheckists, and union cards.

-All faction, no matter its origin or ideals, is in the end Fascist.
+All Faction, no matter the origin or ideals, is in the end Fascist.
 The Founders knew Faction and feared it.
 Much of the Federalist Papers is taken up with the problem of suppressing Faction and the Constitution is the carefully wrought attempt at a solution to it.
 Of course, the Founders also knew that Faction as Fascism is never finished except by fire and fire alone.
-This is why, in the Founders founding document, the Declaration of Independence, they included this provision,
+This is why, in the Founders’ founding document, the Declaration of Independence, they included this provision,

 “when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.”

 As the Founders knew from their own experience, this is much easier said than done.
 Sustaining such a government was even harder.
 Benjamin Franklin at the close of the Constitutional Convention of 1787 when queried as he left Independence Hall on the final day of deliberation: